 Aptitude tests measure critical thinking, problem-solving, and the ability to learn, digest and apply new information.
 They help understand a candidate’s brainpower.
 It’s difficult to assess this based solely on resumes, coursework grades and interviews.
 That is where aptitude tests are useful.

 Personality tests can uncover a candidate’s suitability for the culture, work environment and the management style that yields their best performance.
-Personality traits are directly correlated to job performance and can help prevent future management issues and keep teams gelled and harmonious.
+These traits are directly correlated to job performance and can help prevent future management issues and keep teams gelled and harmonious.
 At DentalPost, we offer a free DISC personality assessment to help you understand the differences between personalities in order to integrate individual team members with less troubleshooting.
 In a typical team, there are varying degrees of compatibility, not just toward tasks but interpersonal relationships as well.

 Emotional Intelligence (EI) is being called the new “smart.”
 Everyone you work with has some level of EI, and understanding the strengths and weaknesses of each team member can have a great impact on the overall success of the team.
 People with high EI are invaluable in roles that involve frequent interpersonal relationships and leadership.
 Having high EI is especially important in healthcare and caregiving, often being the differentiator of your practice.